nats-io/nats-architecture-and-design/README.md

 ![NATS](large-logo.png)

-# NATS Client Functionality Record
+# NATS Architecture And Design

-This repo is used as a reference of suggested client behavior based on available server functionality.
+This repo is used to capture architectural and design decisions as a reference of the server implementation and expected client behavior.

-## Architecture Decision Records

 # Architecture Decision Records
 ## ADRs for **client**